shivamjha1947/Programming-Languages-Project/Plese Read It First.md

 2)"Programming Languages The Hindu Scrape.py":
     This file contains just the code for the project without output for quick load.

-3)Rest are JSON files with the scraped data of the project.
+3)l1,l2, l3, l4, l5 are JSON files with the scraped data of the project.

+4)Rest are Twitter Project Files